From DynamoDB to Cosmos DB NoSQL

 since we are not using tls for our connection to the Cosmos DB NoSQL connector.

-This data flow is currently not resumable.
+The DynamoDB to Cosmos DB for NoSQL data flow is currently not resumable.

 Embedded validation checks may not function for this data flow.